UnionRolistes/Bot-Roles/README.md

 -----------------------------------------

-For more informations check the documentation -> https://pm2.keymetrics.io/ and the quickstart -> https://pm2.keymetrics.io/docs/usage/quick-start/
+For more informations check the documentation -> https://pm2.keymetrics.io/ and the quickstart guide -> https://pm2.keymetrics.io/docs/usage/quick-start/

 # BROKEN -> DON'T USE IT
 -----------------------------------------